mlatu-lang/mlatu/README.md

 I make announcements, discuss the languaage, and am available to answer questions on [this Discord channel](https://discord.gg/qNQV6nnAZj).

-## About the name

-"Mlatu" is the Lojban word for "cat", referencing [Cat][Cat GitHub] by Christopher Diggins, [Kitten][Kitten Site] by Jon Purdy, and the fact that Mlatu is a con*cat*enative programming language.

-"Mlatu" is pronounced "melatoo".

 ## Examples

 Here's a naive recursive fibonacci function: